-The Mola-Mola, the giant ocean sunfish in Bahasa Indonesia, is like the ambassador of scuba diving in Bali.
+The Mola-Mola, the giant ocean sunfish, is like the ambassador of scuba diving in Bali.
 Meeting the heaviest bony fish in the world (it can weight up to 1000 kg) is like searching for the Holy Grail for most scuba divers coming from all over the world.
 It is only on my second trip to Bali that I finally had the chance to meet a mola-mola while diving in Nusa Lembongan.
 In English, the mola-mola is a sunfish but in many other Latin languages such as French it is a “moonfish”.
 Whatever its name, its unique flat round body whose diameter could be up to 3m and its two long vertical caudal fins give it a recognisable look.
 However, mola-mola are shy.
 Meeting them at their cleaning station, where they come from the depths of the ocean to get their skin cleaned by small fish, is the only way to get close interaction.
 You need to be lucky to see them.

 Nusa Lembongan: escaping to paradise